PMassicotte/gtrendsR/cran-comments.md

 ## R CMD check results

-There were no ERRORS or WARNINGS.
-There is one note about the execution time of examples.
+There were no ERRORS, WARNINGS or NOTES.

-> Examples with CPU or elapsed time > 5s

-We reduced to a minimum the number of executed examples.